William Treanor: Dean of Fordham Law School and Georgetown Law

 In 2012, Treanor was named a "champion" by the National Law Journal, one of the 25 "most influential in legal education" by the National Jurist and a recipient of the Dave Nee Foundation's David S. Stoner Uncommon Counselor Award.

+In 2020, he was elected into the American Academy of Arts & Sciences for law and education.
+That same year, he was selected for the inaugural Honorable Robert A. Katzmann Award for Academic Excellence by the Burton Awards.
+In 2025, the World Jurist Association presented Treanor with the Medal of Honor for Academic Merit in recognition of his professional career and personal commitment to the defense and strengthening of the rule of law.

 Civil service

 Treanor's career in the public sector began as a speechwriter for Secretary of Education Shirley Hufstedler, followed by a clerkship for Judge James L. Oakes of the U.S. Court of Appeals for the Second Circuit.
 During the Iran-Contra Investigation, Treanor served as associate independent counsel.
 Later he became deputy assistant attorney general in the Office of Legal Counsel, responsible for supplying advice to the White House and attorney general.